Login

 Place over basic biscuit dough.
 Press with fingertips until the combined layered dough is about a half-inch thick.
 Fold the wax paper over the remaining dough and refrigerate for 20 minutes.

-Remove cold layered dough from refrigerator.
+Remove cold layered dough from the refrigerator.
 Using a floured 1.5-inch (3.8 cm) cookie cutter, press through and remove as many biscuits as possible.
 Blend and flatten the remnant dough.
 Cut more biscuits until the last bit is the size of a biscuit.
-(Tip: Cut biscuit dough may be frozen in advance but may not rise as like fresh dough.
+(Tip: Cut biscuit dough may be frozen in advance, but it may not rise like fresh dough.
 Add 5 minutes to baking time.)

 Starting from the center, arrange biscuits in a lightly greased pan.
-(Tip: Use spray olive oil or wipe teaspoon of oil on pan with a paper towel.)
+(Tip: Use spray olive oil or wipe a teaspoon of oil on the pan with a paper towel.)

 Brush biscuits with milk.
 (Tip: This keeps them from having powdery flour tops.)
 Lightly sprinkle with shredded cheese.